Connecticut Teacher Certification Guide

-- Take coursework related to (1) the specific subject and grade levels you are seeking certification in and (2) the teaching profession more broadly (i.e. pedagogy).
+- Take coursework related to (1) the specific subject and grade levels you are seeking certification in and (2) the teaching profession more broadly, including teaching tools and strategies.

 - Participate in hands-on, clinical experiences in a variety of classroom settings, where you can observe and practice with instructors, mentors and teachers who are effective and experienced.

 - Prepare an edTPA portfolio of lesson plans, student work and other artifacts during your student teaching placement to submit for assessment (learn more about this requirement in our testing guide!).

 Start by browsing TEACH Connecticut’s Programs page.

 Pass Connecticut content area assessments.

-Pro Tip: Review the CSDE’s Guide to Assessments for Educator Certification in Connecticut to get a leg up on which assessments are required for the subject area you wish to teach.
+Review the CSDE's Guide to Assessments for Educator Certification in Connecticut for more info.